shoukou-lee/walk-around-the-virtual-world/README.md

 This repository contains source codes of the actual implementation described in the paper,

-S.Lee, H.Jung, and C.E.Rhee, "Data Orchestration for Accelerating GPU-based Light Field Rendering Aiming at a Wide Virtual Space", *IEEE Trans.
-Circuits Syst.
-Video Technol.*, Oct.
-2021.
+<a href=https://ieeexplore.ieee.org/document/9578988>S. Lee, H. Jung and C. E. Rhee, "Data Orchestration for Accelerating GPU-Based Light Field Rendering Aiming at a Wide Virtual Space," in _IEEE Transactions on Circuits and Systems for Video Technology_, vol. 32, no. 6, pp. 3575-3586, June 2022.</a>

 ----